biosfood/agent/README.md

-# agent
+# Agent
-Langchain research agent
+Langchain-based research agent

+# Acknowledgements
+Thank you to arXiv for use of its open access interoperability.
+Their AIP is used to search for articles.